kubernetes/enhancements/keps/sig-storage/3314-csi-differential-snapshot/README.md

   - Estimated increase:
 -->

-The `DifferentialSnapshot` component will not issue direct calls to the cloud providers.
-The provider-specific CSI driver plugin which the `DifferentialSnapshot` component depends on will be responsible for interacting with their 3rd party APIs.
+The `VolumeSnapshotDelta` component will not issue direct calls to the cloud providers.
+The provider-specific CSI driver plugin which the `VolumeSnapshotDelta` component depends on will be responsible for interacting with their 3rd party APIs.

 ###### Will enabling / using this feature result in increasing size or count of the existing API objects?